-- In general, we use regression to assess relationships between a set of variables. - The textbook has an example about Australian electricity and chocolate production sharing an increasing trend. - More generally in time series analyses, spurious regression results when both series share an underlying stochastic trend.
+- In general, we use regression to assess relationships between a set of variables.
+However, we need to be cautious in a time-series setting. - The textbook has an example about Australian electricity and chocolate production sharing an increasing trend.
+In fact, the two variables have correlation of 0.958.
+It turns out that the increases in both variables are largely driven by an increasing Australian population, and hence, the relationship is deemed spurious. - More generally in time series analyses, spurious regression results when both series share an underlying stochastic trend.
+This often takes the form of a random walk (e.g. a unit root).